-Generally, these work permits are easy to come by if expats can prove they don't have a criminal record, that they have a high level of education or possess a highly specialised skill set that will be of value to society and isn't readily available locally.
+These work permits are relatively easy to come by if expats can prove that they have a high level of education or possess a specialised skill set that will be of value to society and isn't readily available locally.

 Working Holiday Scheme visas

 Working Holiday Scheme (WHS) visas allow expats from certain countries aged between 18 and 30 to work in Hong Kong for up to 12 months (six months for Austrian nationals).
 There are annual quotas of Working Holiday Scheme visas for each of the eligible countries.

 Participants of the Working Holiday Scheme are allowed to take up any kind of temporary employment, though they are obligated to change employers after three, six or 12 months depending on their nationality.
 Most nationalities are also permitted to study while in Hong Kong, though again, the number and length of courses that may be taken vary according to country of origin.

 To be granted a WHS visa, expats are required to show that they have sufficient funds in their bank accounts to support themselves while in Hong Kong and show proof of valid medical insurance.
 They must also hold a return air ticket, or show that they have the financial means to purchase one.

 *Visa regulations are subject to change at short notice and expats should contact their respective embassy or consulate for the latest details.

 ►For more on documentation required to enter the city-state, see Visas for Hong Kong

 ►For tips on finding a job, see Working in Hong Kong